General Practice Residency Certificate Program

 - To gain experience in clinical teaching and residency program administration.

-- To expand the knowledge base and experience in General and Hospital-based Dentistry beyond the level achieved in the first year through additional elective rotations.
+- To expand the knowledge base and experience in General and Hospital-based Dentistry beyond the level achieved in the first year through an additional elective rotation.